active-elastic-job/active-elastic-job/README.md

 * configuring Active Elastic Job as the queue adapter,
 * deploying the updated application (identical versions) to web and the worker environments.

+## Why use this gem?
+You decided to deploy your Rails application to Amazon Elastic Beanstalk because it makes deployment as easy as pushing a button.
+You don't need to configure load balancers, setup monitoring and everything scales automatically.

+Your application now incorporates several long running operations which make the user waiting for the response often unnecessarily.
+You want to offload the long running tasks into background jobs.
+There are [several alternatives](http://api.rubyonrails.org/classes/ActiveJob/QueueAdapters.html) which provide this functionality that you can choose from.

+However, using one of these options makes deployment difficult (you will need to setup an additional EC2 instance and also deploy your application to it) and demands continuos maintenance.
+But a simple deployment and low maintenance burden were to actual reasons to use Elastic Beanstalk.
+You can try to circumvent the need for an extra instance by starting the background job process in your Elastic Beanstalk web instances, as apparently [many](http://junkheap.net/blog/2013/05/20/elastic-beanstalk-post-deployment-scripts/) [others](http://www.dannemanne.com/posts/post-deployment_script_on_elastic_beanstalk_restart_delayed_job) do.
+But this approach is rather a hack and suboptimal.
+The worker processes and your web server will fight for the same resources, since now they are running in the same instance.
+Consequently, your web server will response slower to your users, but that's what you actually wanted to avoid with a background solution.

+### Active Elastic Job to the rescue
+Active Elastic Job keeps deployment and maintenance simple.
+It allows your application to be deployed on both, Elastic Beanstalk web and worker environments, which are essentially identical, but a worker environment can process messages from an [Amazon SQS](https://aws.amazon.com/de/sqs/) queue.
+An SQS is created with a few mouse clicks  and  can be connected to your worker environment simply by selecting it from a menu when creating the environment.

+Originally, worker environments are intended to host a specialized version of your application, which is only responsible for processing jobs.
+But then you would have to keep two versions at hand, probably in two different branches or repositories - again, additional administrative burden.
+Active Elastic Beanstalk, however, makes it possible to deploy the exact same version to both environments, which is a big win.

 ## Usage

 1. Add this line to your application's Gemfile: